nmarghetti/common_env/readme/README_setup.md

 - You can create shortcuts for
   - "%APPS_ROOT%/home/bash.cmd": run git bash through windows cmd
+    - copy/pasting with the mouse is not configurable
   - "%APPS_ROOT%/home/mintty.cmd": run git bash through mintty
+    - python does not work

 **!!!
 IMPORTANT !!!**\
 Close the terminal opened and the PortableApps.
 As the PATH has been updated, those application needs to be restarted to take it into account.